day-trips

 Hiking Trails

-In warmer months, the mountains open wide.
-Popular options include:
+In warmer months, the mountains open up.
+Some popular options:

-- Laguna de las Yeguas: 4 km round-trip from Hoya de la Mora.
+- Laguna de las Yeguas is a 4 km round trip from Hoya de la Mora.
 Perfect for a picnic with glacial lake views.

-- Vereda de la Estrella: A classic Sierra Nevada trail with jaw-dropping views of Mulhacen and Veleta.
-Longer but relatively gradual.
+- Vereda de la Estrella is a classic Sierra Nevada trail with sweeping views of Mulhacen and Veleta.
+It's longer but relatively gradual.

-- Dehesa del Camarate: Forest path, especially enchanting in autumn.
+- Dehesa del Camarate is a forest path, especially beautiful in autumn.

-Use Trek Sierra Nevada to find the perfect hike for your level.
+Use Trek Sierra Nevada to find a hike for your level.

 Cable Car Rides